Team-Eight/sthlm-commuter/docs/Objects.md

 ## Plan
 ![alt text](./img/plan-contents.PNG) <br/>
-The plan object consists of:
+The plan object consists of: <br/>
-    A list of routes
+    A list of routes <br/>
-    A long describing how many miliseconds ago it was updated and A list of routeError objects.
+    A long describing how many miliseconds ago it was updated <br/>
+    A list of routeError objects. <br/>
-The plan object is used to list the available routes from one location to another.
+The plan object is used to list the available routes from one location to another. <br/>

 ## Route
 ![alt text](./img/Route-contents.PNG) <br/>
-The route object consists of:
+The route object consists of: <br/>
-    An int called "Duration" describing how long the trip will take A list of leg objects
+    An int called "Duration" describing how long the trip will take <br/>
+    A list of leg objects <br/>
-    A string "mode" describing the different traveling modes A boolean "Fare" describing if ticket purchases can be made for this trip The route is used to describe how the different trips look, e.g. how long it takes, if it goes by boat or train etc...
+    A string "mode" describing the different traveling modes <br/>
+    A boolean "Fare" describing if ticket purchases can be made for this trip <br/>
+The route is used to describe how the different trips look, e.g. how long it takes, if it goes by boat or train etc... <br/>

 ## Leg
-The leg object consists of:
+The leg object consists of: <br/>

 ## IntermediateStop
 ## TravelMode